Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Robustness of the numerical estimates of the spectrum of the reduced transition matrices

 \subsection{Robustness to the sampling length}

-To test the robustness of the approximated spectra to the length of the time series used to estimate the transition probabilities, one could calculate confidence intervals from a version of the non-parametric bootstrap (see \cite{Efron1982a, Mudelsee2010}), adapted to the estimation of transition matrices (see \cite{Craig2002a}) as was done in \cite{Chekroun2014, Tantet2015}.
-Instead, we simply look at the changes in the real part of the leading eigenvalues of the transition matrices when only the first half ($4850$ years) or quarter ($2425$ years) of the time series is used.
-The thus obtained real parts of the leading eigenvalues of transition matrices calculated for the NH SIC, with a lag of 1 year and on a grid of 50 boxes, are represented figure \ref{fig:robustLength}.
-Furthermore, the inverse of the real part of the second eigenvalue is catalogued in the third and fourth column of table \ref{tab:robust}.
+To test the robustness of the approximated spectra to the length of the time series used to estimate the transition probabilities, one could calculate confidence intervals from a version of the non-parametric bootstrap \cite{Efron1982a, Mudelsee2010}, adapted to the estimation of transition matrices \cite{Craig2002a} as was done in \cite{Chekroun2014, Tantet2015}.
+Instead, we simply look at the changes in the leading eigenvalues of the transition matrices when only the first half ($4850$ years) or quarter ($2425$ years) of the time series is used.
+The thus obtained real parts of the rates of the reduced unstable resonances calculated for the NH SIC, with a lag of 1 year and on a grid of 50 boxes, are represented figure \ref{fig:robustLength}.
+Furthermore, the inverse of the real part of the rate of the second eigenvalue is catalogued in the third and fourth column of table \ref{tab:robust}.

 It is sufficient for this analysis to see, by comparing figure \ref{fig:ratesW2SB} to figure \ref{fig:robustLength} and from table \ref{tab:robust}, that using time series of NH SIC twice or even four times as short as the original one to estimate the transition probabilities results in errors of less than $10\%$ in the inverse of the real part of the eigenvalues.
 This shows the convergence of the estimates with the length of the time series, and that the qualitative picture, of the approach of the eigenvalues to the imaginary axis as the attractor crisis is neared, is not affected by the sampling length.